This Website is dedicated to President John Hanson and his contributions that delivered the birth of the United States of America.

 President John Hanson was not only the first President of the United States - he is the Nation’s first constitutional President of the United States of America.

 Although George Washington was elected as the first President of the second adopted constitution of today, John Hanson has never received the honor to be elected under the first and original United States Constitution.
-It’s a bit surprising when you consider the fact that George Washington was elected by only 10 States before New York, Rhode Island and North Carolina joined the Union while John Hanson was elected unanimously by all 13 States under the constitution that American patriots fought and died for.
+It’s a bit surprising when you consider the fact that George Washington was elected by only 10 States before New York, Rhode Island and North Carolina joined the Union while John Hanson was unanimously nominated and elected by all 13 States under the constitution that American patriots fought and died for.
 Only President John Hanson met the terms and definitions of the original United States Constitution to become the first President of the United States of America.

 As the American Revolution was ending, the